TN 180 (01-21)

 1. Direct deposit is safe because:

-• it avoids the possibility of lost, stolen, or forged checks;
+• it eliminates the possibility of lost, stolen, or forged checks;

 • according to Treasury, a beneficiary, recipient, or rep payee is more likely to make a nonreceipt claim for a check than for a direct deposit payment; and